 Average Annual Funding from USAID:

 CILSS conducts research and distributes information on climate and weather patterns, water management, market systems and agricultural statistics, and implements early-warning systems for ecological events that affect farmers.
-Through these endeavors, CILSS aims to help vulnerable populations of the Sahel and WA to better predict, adapt to and recover from their changing environment.
-It coordinates AGIR (the EU’s Global Alliance for Resilience Initiative) in partnership with the Economic Community of West African States (ECOWAS) and the West African Economic and Monetary Union (WAEMU).
+Through these endeavors, CILSS aims to help vulnerable populations of the Sahel and West Africa (WA) to better predict, adapt to and recover from their changing environment.
+It coordinates AGIR (the EU’s Global Alliance for Resilience Initiative) in partnership with the Economic Community of West African States (ECOWAS) and the West African Economic and Monetary Union (French acronym: UEMOA).

-• Create a “cadre harmonisé”: a regional standard of assessment for food security, nutrition and vulnerability.
-These common assessment tools and standards enable country stakeholders to jointly decide on emergency status, and allow USAID and West African organizations to accurately analyze regional vulnerability to better target their aid efforts.
+• Create a “cadre harmonisé”— a regional standard of assessment for food security, nutrition and vulnerability.
+These common assessment tools and standards enable country stakeholders to jointly decide on emergency status and accurately analyze regional vulnerability to better target their aid efforts.

 • Standardize sanitary and phytosanitary policy throughout the region so farmers and consumers have the same protection from biosafety risks.